milomedia/tilix/_posts/2020-04-09-tilix-partners-with-microsoft.md

 The Tilix/Microsoft partnership roadmap is as simple as ABC:

-A. **Partner with Microsoft:** Access training, practice-building guidance, and sales and marketing resources.
+A. **Partner with Microsoft:** Access training, practice-building guidance, and business development resources.

-B. **Action pack:** To accelerate business development and grow competency.
+B. **Action pack:** To provide focus and intensity as well as growing competency.

 C. **Bottom line growth:** Leverage the tools, resources, support and guidance to reach new customers and achieve more.